 At HeART Journeys, each person is approached as the unique individual they are, basing all interventions and experiences on their specific strengths and needs.
-The therapist and client work together throughout the process to establish a treatment plan, uncovering the goals that are most important to the client and finding creative solutions to those issues.
+I work closely with each client throughout the process to establish a treatment plan, uncovering the goals that are most important to the client and finding creative solutions to those issues.

-At HeART Journeys, we treat our clients as a vital member of the treatment team.
-We wouldn't be here if it weren't for you.
+At HeART Journeys, I treat my clients as a vital member of the treatment team.
+I wouldn't be here if it weren't for you.

 Do I need prior training in music or art to see an Expressive Arts Therapist?

 Absolutely not!
-The most important thing to understand is that no previous training is necessary for you to benefit from our services.
+The most important thing to understand is that no previous training is necessary for you to benefit from my services.

-First, you and the therapist will work together to uncover what goals you want or need to work on.
-Then, the therapist will offer suggestions on a treatment plan, allowing you to choose what you are most comfortable with.
+First, you and I will work together to uncover what goals you want or need to work on.
+Then, I will offer suggestions on a treatment plan, allowing you to choose what you are most comfortable with.
 This treatment plan may change from session to session depending on how you are feeling each day.
 Each treatment plan utilizes specially designed creative experiences to assist you in reaching the goals you have determined.
 The experiences take into consideration your history and are designed to be success-oriented.